Bladder Neck Suspension

 - Bowel movement softeners make it easier for you to have a bowel movement.
 You may need this medicine to prevent constipation.

 You may bleed more than expected or get an infection.
 Surgery may block your bladder and cause irritation and difficulty urinating.
-A fistula (abnormal path) may develop and cause urine to collect in your body.
-You may get a blood clot in one of your limbs.
+A fistula (abnormal connection) may develop between your vagina and your rectum.
+You may get a blood clot in an arm or leg.
 This may become life-threatening.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.